-Following which I started working as a consultant for the UN, and for other international organizations & decided to stay in the MENA region for a year.
-I travelled from one country to another where I had enriching experiences like living with diverse women, meeting civil societies, the locals, the men, and listening to their perspective as well.
+Following this I started working as a consultant for the UN, and for other international organizations & decided to stay in the MENA region for a year.
+I traveled from one country to another where I had enriching experiences like living with diverse women, meeting civil societies, the locals, the men, and listening to their perspectives as well.
 Through my work with international communities, I gained experience in understanding the issues women face and framing the right solutions for them.

 Thereafter, I decided to come to Brussels, Belgium where I established my organization Womenprenuer in 2016.
 Initially, accessing funding was a big challenge for me.
 I remember meeting an influential figure who would also ‘preach’ for women’s rights telling me that it would be better if I just go back to my home country and get married and have kids.
 Since I was an immigrant in Belgium, he felt that I wasn’t fit to lead a movement like this.

-My objective with Womepreneur hasn’t changed much since its inception which is to see every woman empowered, independent and free.
-Womenpreneur is a feminist contribution to a better humanity.
-Its objective is to push the access to opportunities towards women in order to create that equality that has been marginalised for so many years.
+My objective with Womepreneur hasn’t changed much since its inception which is to see every woman empowered, independent, and free.
+Womenpreneur is a feminist contribution to better humanity.
+Its objective is to push the access to opportunities towards women in order to create that equality that has been marginalized for so many years.